Russanandres/YDE/README.md

 ## FAQ
 - Q - What are the requirements?
 - A - Bash, 104x27 resolution
 -
+- Q - I dont want install it.
+How to run without installion?
+- A - Run with -p parameter (bash de.sh -p).
+-
 - Q - Different languages or English only?
 - A - I think yes, but in future.